Debt Collectors: Using Robocalling to Seek Payment from Consumers

 It is important to note that not all robocalls are out to scam consumers.
 A consumer may receive a robocall from their health care provider about an upcoming appointment or prescription refill reminder.
 These messages can be helpful and are aimed for that consumer specifically.

-Thanks to our friends and contributors from the Law Office of Michael A. Ziegler, PL for their insight into debt collection.
+Thanks to Law Office of Michael A. Ziegler, PL for their insight into debt collection.